-When you mention Benjamin Graham, Warren Buffett, and value investing in the same conversation, you're likely to get everyone nodding along.
-Agreeing with a philosophy is the easy part.
-Actually understanding and applying the approach of that philosophy -- well, that's another story.
+When you mention Benjamin Graham, Warren Buffett, and value investing in the same conversation, you're likely to get everyone nodding and going along with what you say.
+That's because agreeing with a philosophy is the easy part.
+But actually understanding and applying the approach of that philosophy is another story.

 Aside from what he's currently buying and selling, Buffett has no investment-related secrets.
 If you read Graham's The Intelligent Investor and Security Analysis, along with everything Buffett has written, and then work on truly understanding and applying their principles to investing, you should be able to outperform the vast majority of investors.